ajmalik56/OpenTalkGpt-Open-Source-Model-Chat-UI/README.md

 - **Open-Source Model Access**: Interact with a variety of open-source models, including LLaMA, Mistral, and more.
 - **Works Offline**: Chat with models without internet – perfect for secure and private use.

-## 📥 Installation

-Downlod the extention from https://chromewebstore.google.com/detail/opentalkgpt/idknomikbgopkhpepapoehhoafacddlk?authuser=0&hl=en-GB*.

-Enjoy a secure, easy, and interactive experience with open-source models using OpenTalkGpt! 🎉